yousefosamaahmed/Accessmate-Ai-/README.md

 Website Safety

-Important Terminology
+Terminology:

-Model: a trained AI system, e.g. YAMNet or MiniLM
+A model is a trained AI system.

-Algorithm: computational decision logic, e.g. thresholding or vector similarity
+An algorithm is computational decision logic.

-Architecture: e.g. RAG
+RAG is an architecture / pipeline.

-Evaluation method: e.g. Confusion Matrix
+A Confusion Matrix is an evaluation method.

-Integration: e.g. Telegram
+Telegram is an integration channel.

 System Architecture